john7rho/john7rho/README.md

 ### Hey 👋 I'm John.🐺

-I am a B.A. candidate in Statistics (Quant Finance Track) at Harvard College.
+I am a A.B. candidate in Statistics (Quant Finance Track) at Harvard College.
 I enjoy consumer-facing products with a specialization in healthcare and education.
 I have interned / will intern at tech and financial companies, serving as a Software Engineering Fellow for Bessemer Venture Partners and Product Manager Intern at StubHub.

 ### 🤝 Connect with me: